syncfusion-content/wpf-docs/wpf/PropertyGrid/Ordering.md

 # Ordering the Properties

-Users can order the properties according to their needs.
-You can change the order of the properties by [Display](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.displayattribute?view=netframework-4.8) Attribute's [Order](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.displayattribute.order?view=netframework-4.8) field of the property.
+We can order the properties according to our needs.
+We can change the order of the properties by [Display](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.displayattribute?view=netframework-4.8) Attribute's [Order](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.displayattribute.order?view=netframework-4.8) field of the property.

 ## Ordering using Attribute